the-lupaxa-project/.github/WORKFLOWS.md

       languages: "python,javascript"
 ```

+<span id="reusable-dependabot"></span>

-#### Dependabot Standardisation
+#### Dependabot (reusable-dependabot.yml)

-Centralised Dependabot configuration runner that can be triggered from other workflows to ensure dependency update checks are applied consistently across all supported ecosystems.
+Reusable wrapper for the `reusable-dependabot.yml` to centralise Dependabot configuration that can be triggered from other workflows to ensure dependency
+update checks are applied consistently across all supported ecosystems.

 <details>
 <summary><strong>Click to expand: Inputs Accepted by this workflow</strong></summary>